How To Get A New Mexico Non-Taxable Transaction Certificate [2023 Guide]

 There is no cost for a Non-Taxable Transaction Certificate in New Mexico.

 How often is New Mexico sales tax due?

 Most new businesses are set up to file and pay sales and use tax monthly, but depending on the amount of tax collected, your business may have a quarterly filing frequency instead.

 Does a New Mexico Non-Taxable Transaction Certificate expire?

 Where do I file the New Mexico Non-Taxable Transaction Certificate?

 The resale certificate is kept on file by the seller and is not filed with the state.

-Are sellers required to accept resale certificates?
+Are sellers required to accept a Non-Taxable Transaction Certificate?

 Before accepting a resale certificate, a seller should:

 – Review the resale certificate to make sure it is completely filled out.